heritage-happenings/heritage-happenings.github.io/sandbox/exercises/README.md

 In each exercise page, you may click te word "Exercise" at the top to return here.

+### Edema in Left ankle

+* Supine (laying down) exercises to reduce L ankle edema, do the order 12 times each, 2-3 sets ( or a total of 3- 4 minutes), and hold 1-2 seconds each contractions
+* lay down with feet elevated above heart level
+	1. Diaphragmatic breathing, slowly
+	2. Gluetal sets (contractions)
+	3. Quad sets
+	4. Knee to chest, alternate between the legs
+	5. Ankle pumps and/or ankle circles
+* Self massage to the L ankle
+	1. First massage the inner ankle, swelling/edema area in circular motion to break down the swelling
+	2. Stroke the ankle from bottom to top, allowing the fluid to go up
+* Changing the pressure of the compression sock
+* Using the bike for 10-15 minutes

+### Right Upper extremity

+1. ROM exercises for shoulder, elbow, and wrist
+2. Strengthening exercises for arm, elbow, wrist, and hand ( with a 5 lbs weight.
+3. Carpal tunnel stretch
+4. We are going to talk more about the R hand and arm

 ## To Do / Wish List